bradfox2/OldCode/README.md

-Internet controlled set of dip switches and remote garage door opener, before IOT was a T!
+Web browser controlled set of dip switches and a telnet remote garage door opener, before IOT was a T! ~2010